AMWA-TV/nmos/NMOS Technical Overview.md

 -   The video Source provides (for the purposes of this example) two video Flows, one uncompressed, the other mezzanine encoded.

+Sources, Flows and Grains are formalized in the [NMOS Content Model](https://github.com/AMWA-TV/nmos-content-model).

 ### Senders and Receivers

 Devices transmit and receive Flows over the network using **Senders** and **Receivers.** These can be respectively considered as "virtual output ports" and "virtual input ports" on the Device.
 Receivers connect to Senders in order to transport content.

 ## Accessing a Node's resources

-Each Node represents the resources in its data model using a RESTful HTTP API called the **Node API**, which forms part of the Discovery and Registration Specification, and may also be used by future NMOS specifications.
+Each Node represents the resources in its data model using a RESTful HTTP/JSON API called the **Node API**, which forms part of the Discovery and Registration Specification, and may also be used by future NMOS specifications.

-## Identification, synchronization and transport of Flows

-Each Grain contains Flow and Source UUIDs as well as other attributes such as an **Origin Timestamp** and **Synchronization Timestamp** (these are often identical, but may differ in some cases; see the supporting documents for further information on timestamps and their uses).

-How this data travels between Nodes depends on the transport protocol being used.
-For each transport, the NMOS data model must be mapped into appropriate places in the protocol.

-As an example, RTP is typically used for real-time transport.
-RTP provides customizable **header extensions** into which the NMOS data model fields are inserted.
-The In-stream Identity and Timing Specification specifies how this is done.

-## Timing Model
+## Timing

-The NMOS Timing model has been designed to be used with a clock derived from PTP in order to synchronize Devices within a facility.
-By pairing this clock with a GPS source, absolute timing accuracy between geographically distributed locations can be ensured.
-As per SMPTE ST 2059-1, an epoch of 1970-01-01T00:00:00TAI is used, with zero phase at the epoch for periodic signals.
+The [NMOS Content Model](https://github.com/AMWA-TV/nmos-content-model) has been designed around the assumption that Nodes have access to a globally synchronized Clock to synchronize their Devices.

+In typical usage (including the workshops of the AMWA Networked Media Incubator) the Clock is derived from GPS-locked PTP (using an epoch of 1970-01-01T00:00:00TAI) and is used to govern the capture of essence such as video frames, providing frame synchronization between discrete Devices.

-The capture of essence such as video frames is governed by this clock, providing frame synchronization between discrete Devices.
-Each Grain is timestamped using the PTP clock in order to provide the means for synchronization of Flows where required, and unique identity for Grains in time.
+Each Grain is timestamped using the Clock in order to provide the means for synchronization of Flows where required, and unique identity for Grains in time.
 Two timestamps are used for each Grain:

 -   **Origin Timestamps** provide the original sampling instant of the media at the edge of the system, uniquely referenceable for all time.

 -   **Synchronization Timestamps** provide a means to cross-reference between Flows which may have passed through the network fabric via different paths, or passed through processing chains (such as codecs) which impose different levels of delay.

 By pairing these timestamps with Flow identifiers, it is possible to track a video frame or other essence through its chain of ancestors right back to the Device which originally captured it and the instant in time when that occurred.

 ## Example System Architecture